-b.
+- b.
 During the hearing, in addition to the requirements stated above in (a), the Director shall provide the student an opportunity to respond to the allegations that the student violated the student code of conduct.
-However, in responding to the allegations, the student does not have the right to:

-- i. take time to prepare a defense - ii. call witnesses to testify in their favor; - iii. know the identity of or cross-examine witnesses who have complained against the student; - iv. have counsel present; or - v. remain silent, such that a student's refusal to speak may be interpreted as an admission of having engaged in the prohibited conduct.
+However, in responding to the allegations, the student does not have the right to: - 1. take time to prepare a defense - 2. call witnesses to testify in their favor; - 3. know the identity of or cross-examine witnesses who have complained against the student; - 4. have counsel present; or - 5. remain silent, such that a student's refusal to speak may be interpreted as an admission of having engaged in the prohibited conduct. - c.

-c.
 After hearing the student's response, the Director shall determine whether a short-term suspension is warranted by a preponderance of the evidence.
 If so, the Director shall establish the duration of the short-term suspension.
 Notwithstanding the foregoing, if the Director determines that the student's presence poses a continuing danger to persons or property at American Preparatory Academy, the Director may impose a short-term suspension before convening a hearing.
-However, the Director shall comply with the hearing procedures in paragraphs (a)-(c) as soon is reasonably practicable after the danger subsides.

-d.
-After rendering a decision, the Director shall document the hearing in writing or on a permanent computer file.

-e.
-Upon the Director's determination that a short-term suspension is warranted, the student shall be deemed suspended and shall be required to leave the school grounds immediately, provided that the Director has determined the best way to transfer custody of the student to the parent or guardian, emergency contact, or other person authorized by the parent to accept custody of the student.
+However, the Director shall comply with the hearing procedures in paragraphs (a)-(c) as soon is reasonably practicable after the danger subsides. - d.
+After rendering a decision, the Director shall document the hearing in writing or on a permanent computer file. - e.
+Upon the Director's determination that a short-term suspension is warranted, the student shall be deemed suspended and shall be required to leave the school grounds immediately, provided that the Director has determined the best way to transfer custody of the student to the parent or guardian, emergency contact, or other person authorized by the parent to accept custody of the student. - f.

-f.
 During the term of the short-term suspension:

-- 1. the student may not enter in or on the property of American Preparatory Academy, unless the Director grants prior approval; - 2. the student's absence from class will be considered unexcused; and g.
+- 1. the student may not enter in or on the property of American Preparatory Academy, unless the Director grants prior approval; - 2. the student's absence from class will be considered unexcused; and - 3. the student will be allowed to make up any work or tests missed during the short-term suspension, but such work may not be identical to that received by students attending class. (see Utah Code Ann. § 53G-8-208(1)) - g.
 The Director, at his/her sole discretion, may allow for more formal hearing procedures than those stated above, but is not required to do so.
 During the term of the short-term suspension, the Director may also recommend to the Disciplinary Committee that the student either be placed on long-term suspension or expelled.